nilearn/nilearn/doc/introduction.rst

    Want to sharpen your skills with nilearn?
-   Compute the mean EPI for first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd`, and smooth it with an FWHM varying from 0mm to 20mm in increments of 5mm
+   Compute the mean EPI for first subject of the ADHD dataset downloaded with :func:`nilearn.datasets.fetch_adhd` and smooth it with an FWHM varying from 0mm to 20mm in increments of 5mm

    **Hints:**